jadonahue/one-piece-fan-page/README.md

 <h2>Devil Fruit</h2>
 <p>
 This page goes over a quick description of "Devil Fruits".
-This also inludes some custom JavaScript code.
+This also inludes some custom JavaScript code with DOM manipulation.
 JavaScript uses a random number generater between 1-41.
 This will then select the corresponding devil fruit image along with a brief discription.
 You can generate another random devil fruit by simply clicking the "Generate Fruit" button.
 The bottom of the page then has a button which encourages and directs the user to Crunchyroll to start watching the "One Piece Anime"
 </p>

 <p>